 Is it your first, second, or third time visiting?
 Feel a bit out of the loop?
 Want to know what is going on within the congregation?
-Stop on by to 1U Central located in Gore Hall and say hi to Gaby!
+Stop on by to 1U Central, located in Gore Hall after the Sunday worship service, and say hi to Gaby!
 She can fill you in on current actions, events, and groups.
 She can help you get signed up for the Weekly E-Blasts, get a nametag, or sign up for all the great things 1U offers!

 The Best Way to Know What Is Going On Around 1U – The Weekly Update

 The Weekly Update is posted to the 1U website by Thursday of each week.
 An email reminder is then sent to the members and visitors who have provided their email addresses.
 If you are not receiving the weekly email reminder, please contact ChurchAdministrator@orlandouu.org.
-A reminder is also posted to the 1U facebook page.
+A reminder is also posted to the 1U FaceBook page (facebook.com/orlandouu/).

 1U Maintenance Contact Info

 We now have an email for you to use to let the Long Term Maintenance & Enhancement Team (LTME) know if you observe something on campus that you feel needs repair or some loving attention.
 Remember that we now will have monthly inspections of the campus in order to monitor buildings and grounds, so we should be more on top of routine maintenance than we have been in the past.
 That said, the more eyes on things the better.
 You can always mention an item to the team members: Alan Oberholtzer, Alex Moore, Dan Homblette, George Hooper, John Hartgering, or Mike McCleskey.
 However if you want to send us an email, please use firstname.lastname@example.org. please be as specific as possible, including details on the location.
 Send a picture rather than a thousand words.
 Thanks, LTME Team.

 Update Your Contact Inforation!